BrachystochroneSD/dwmblocks/README.md

 done
 ```

-It may not look bad as it is, but it's surely not the most efficient way when you've got to run multiple commands, out of which only few need to be updated as frequently as the others.
+It may not look bad ahttps://github.com/UtkarshVerma/dwmblocks-async.gits it is, but it's surely not the most efficient way when you've got to run multiple commands, out of which only few need to be updated as frequently as the others.

 ```sh
 # Displaying an unread mail count in the status bar